| How to pronounce English like a native

 syllables alone clearly, and you should play down the unstressed

+syllables by not uttering them clearly.
 2).
 And you should utter the unstressed

 syllables (that follow a stressed syllable) as fast as is